lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 influence of each polygon.
 Here

-we specify this using the SetMaximumDistance() method of the vtkImplicitModeller .
-By restricting the region of influence, we can significantly improve performance of the implicit modelling algo-rithm.
+we specify this using the SetMaximumDistance() method of the vtkImplicitModeller.
+By restricting the region of influence, we can significantly improve performance of the implicit modelling algorithm.
 Then we use vtkContourFilter to extract an isosurface that approximates a distance of 1.0 from each polygon.
 We create two
 actors: one for the blobby logo and one for the original polygon